-The pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe^6 .
+The pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe6.
 They set isrTaskLSST configuration parameters needed for each calibration product, by enabling all the sequential steps of the ISR task up to the step before the correction being generated.
 In some cases, configurations also specify whether to combine exposures (for bias or dark exposures for instance) and to bin exposures to support display.

-Once calibration products are produced, they are "verified" (see https://dmtn-222.lsst.io/ for more details) using cp_verify7 pipelines by checking they pass metrics defined in https://dmtn-101.lsst.io/.
+Once calibration products are produced, they are "verified" (see Waters (2025) for more details) using cp_verify7 pipelines by checking they pass metrics defined in (the Good et al. 2025).
 In this case, verify configuration parameters enable all corrections in the ISR task up to and including the application of the correction being verified.
 As a result, the calibration products can then be certified to be available in the butler and used to ISR an exposure.